 - Harry and Voldemort's final battle in Harry Potter and the Deathly Hallows starts with them circling each other, debating who will triumph.
 Harry is level-headed, assured that he has the upper hand, while Voldemort is arrogant and dismissive, refusing to believe he can be beaten.

 - A hero-to-villain example occurs in The Vor Game.
-Magnificent Bitch Cavilo is in a suit of Power Armor that has been depowered and acts as a Tailor-Made Prison, leaving only her head able to move.
+Cavilo is in a suit of Powered Armor that's been depowered and acts as a Tailor-Made Prison, leaving only her head able to move.
 As Miles and Gregor pressure her for information, Miles repeatedly paces behind her because he can see it makes her nervous.

 - Baron Ryoval also does this to Mark, it does not turn out well for the Baron.

 - A variant appears in Roger Zelazny's Amber series.
 The villain is circling closer to the protagonist because he's got to be close enough for his ranged attack to work, but he's not absolutely certain what that range actually is.
 The antagonist's attack involves mind control and is invisible, so he's hoping the conversation will distract the protagonist as he keeps moving a bit closer and trying again.